tfoster-ut/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to identify a general guidance on the goal amount needed and time of year to hold a kickstarter campaign for theater events and more specifically plays.
+The purpose of this analysis is to identify a general guidance on the goal amount that should be requested and the time of year to hold a kickstarter campaign for theater events and more specifically plays.
 We are seeking to understand what an appropriate goal is and if there is such thing as asking for too much or too little funding.
 We seek to understand the most optimal time of year to obtain these funds and if timing is a factor on when to hold a campaign.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 When conducting my analysis on Outcomes Based on Launch Date I looked at the two standout months of May and June.
-Initially it appears that May is the most optimal time based on total successful projects but I went ahead and conducted a seperate calculation (not shown) that resulted in a lower liklihood of success than June, however it is marginal.
+Initially it appears that May is the most optimal time based on total successful projects but I went ahead and conducted a seperate calculation (not shown) that resulted in confirming this assumpton, however it is marginal.
 ![](resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals